viggyfresh/CliNER/README.rst

         - nltk  (AND run the NLTK downloader)

         These modules, themselves may have dependencies to install.
-If necessary, sudo apt-get install these packages (on Ubuntu)
+If necessary, sudo apt-get install these packages

             Ubuntu:
                 - g++